thachck/tube.vim/README.md

 arguments: no
 ```

-Execute a `cd 'current buffer name'` command in the terminal window.
+Execute a `cd 'vim current working directory'` command in the terminal window.

 ### TubeClose